proganon/redis-group/README.md

-# Redis Stream Group Consumer Using Programmable Logic
+# Redis Stream Group Consumer using Programmable Logic

 The `swipl/redis-group` container acts as a generic Prolog-based Redis stream consumer group running on Alpine Linux.
 The main thread runs a